aarong/feedme-client/DEV.md

 - `main.browser.js` is the entrypoint for browser transpilation.
 No special functionality.

-- `transportwrapper.js` ensures that the transport object behaves as required.
+- `defer.js` provides a common deferral mechanism for the three wrapper objects.

 ## Target Node and NPM Versions